At

 treated like an airhead by Nelson, but she usually beats him at chess

-when she is not devouring a series of good books.
+when she is not devouring a series of thick books.
 He angrily switches

-purposely knocks over a glass of milk onto her new coat so she has to
+purposely knocks over a glass of milk onto her new coat, causing her to leave the room to his relief.
+A real sweetheart.

 For